-Principal of the Schermerhorn Program
+Principal, Schermerhorn Program

-Currently, we have 50 elementary students, 45 middle school students, and 54 high school students.
-There is one teacher and one teacher assistant in each classroom.
-In addition to the classroom structure, there are also supplementary services.
-These are 2 physical therapists, 2 occupational therapists, 2 speech therapists, 6 orientation and mobility specialists, counselors (2 social workers and 2 school psychologists), 4 adapted physical education teachers and for the residential students 3 therapeutic recreation staff members.
-The program has twenty-six classes and is divided into three schools- elementary, middle, and high school and a vocational training department.
+There are 2 full-time physical therapists, 3 full-time occupational therapists, in addition to 1 part-time physical therapist and 1 part-time occupational therapist, 3 speech therapists, 6 orientation and mobility specialists, counselors (3 social workers and 2 school psychologists), 4 adapted physical education teachers and for the residential students 3 therapeutic recreation staff members.
+The program has twenty-five classes and is divided into three schools- elementary, middle, and high school and a vocational training department.

 The residential students report to their assigned dorms where they either have a rest period, do their homework or room chores.
 Recreational programming for residential students begins at 2:50 each day and runs up until 9:00 pm.

-In addition to following the NY State academic curriculum, we teach the Expanded Core Curriculum.
+We follow the NY State academic curriculum and learning standards and are held to the same diploma and testing requirements as our sighted peers.
+Our students must take and pass five Regents exams in order to achieve a high school diploma.
+In addition to following the NY State academic curriculum, the students are instructed in the Expanded Core Curriculum.
 This is a curriculum specifically designed for students who are blind or visually impaired.
 The areas include compensatory or functional academic skills, orientation and mobility, social interaction skills, recreation and leisure skills, career education, technology, and visual efficiency skills.

 Our students’ primary disability is a visual impairment with no secondary disability on their Individual Education Plan (IEP).
 Their visual impairments are due to some of the most common causes of vision problems such as retinopathy of prematurity (ROP), glaucoma, congenital cataracts, and retinoblastoma.

 developed a close working relationship with many of the leading organizations in the blindness field and look forward to maintaining and enhancing our reputation as a leader in the education of students who are blind and visually impaired.